Fits in dogs

 Although dogs of most or all breeds may develop fits, there arc in some strains or families hereditary tendencies that may increase susceptibility.
 The type of temperament inherited may confer greater nervous sensitivity and a diminished capability to compete with the strains and stresses associated with domestication.
 This may account for some of the fits seen in quite young puppies, and it may be that they are born with a brain defect.

 On the other hand, a simpler explanation may be that certain strains may be abnormally sensitive to the migration of worm (ascaris) larvae throughout their bodies and nervous mechanism.
 The primary infection may come through the dam.
+This is very unlikely these days considering most breeders are very good with worming protocols.
+Making sure that the mother is up to date with worming so the puppies are not at risk.

 The point of origin of a fit is situated actually within the brain or its coverings (meninges), or it may arise from increased pressure of fluid present in one of the normal brain cavities.
 When the brain itself remains normal the fit is produced by abnormal outgoing impulses from the brain being transmitted to the muscles of the body under the influence of ingoing messages transmitted to the brain from some part of the body subjected to abnormal irritation.
 The local irritation responsible for such messages to the brain may be situated in the ears, in some portion of the alimentary tract, from the skin or the eyes, or in fact, from any part of the body.